-Number of Ordinary Shares er of Ordinary Shares
+Number of Ordinary Shares

-Name Beneficial Non-beneficia ial
+Name Beneficial Non-benefic ial

 D C Stewart 4,072

-W P Wyatt 1 1,140,785 2 68,03 38 2
+W P Wyatt 1,143,715 80,03 38

-S A King 32,299
+T J Livett

-J M B Cayzer-Colvin 1 374,320 3 65,95 i33
+J M B Cayzer-Colvin 375,913 121,94 12

 S J Bridges 5,309

+The Hon C W Cayzer 41,0924 15,50 $00^{4}$

 G B Davison 8,100

-The Hon C W Cayzer 1 40,0924 13,50 00^{4}

-C H Gregson 1,610 -
+C L Fitzalan Howard

 S C R Jemmett-Page 1,000

 - 1. Concert Party Directors. - 2.
-Mr Wyatt's beneficial interests included 1,001,366 Ordinary Shares owned by The Dunchurch Lodge Stud Company, a company controlled by Mr Wyatt and certain of his connected persons, and 1,000 Ordinary Shares in which The Hon C W Cayzer and Mr D V Gibbs, a director of Cayzer Trust, had non-beneficial interests.
-His non-beneficial interests included 4,200 Ordinary Shares in which The Hon C W Cayzer had a beneficial interest and 12,500, 63,713 and 4,200 Ordinary Shares in which The Hon C W Cayzer, Mr Gibbs and Mr Cayzer-Colvin respectively had non-beneficial interests. - 3.
+Mr Wyatt's beneficial interests included 1,004,296 Ordinary Shares owned by The Dunchurch Lodge Stud Company, a company controlled by Mr Wyatt and certain of his connected persons, and 1,000 Ordinary Shares in which The Hon C W Cayzer and Mr D V Gibbs, a director of Cayzer Trust, had non-beneficial interests.
+His non-beneficial interests included 5,200 Ordinary Shares in which The Hon C W Cayzer had a beneficial interest and 14,500, 74,838 and 5,200 Ordinary Shares in which The Hon C W Cayzer, Mr Gibbs and Mr Cayzer-Colvin respectively had non-beneficial interests. - 3.
 Mr Cayzer-Colvin's beneficial interests included 255,634 Ordinary Shares in which Mr Gibbs and The Hon Mrs E Gilmour, another director of Cayzer Trust, had non-beneficial interests.
-His non-beneficial interests included 53,200 and 4,200 Ordinary Shares in which The Hon Mrs E Gilmour and The Hon C W Cayzer respectively had beneficial interests and 61,753 and 4,200 Ordinary Shares in which Mr Gibbs and Mr Wyatt respectively had non-beneficial interests. - 4.
-The Hon C W Cayzer's beneficial interests included 4,200 Ordinary Shares in which Mr Wyatt and Mr Cayzer-Colvin had non-beneficial interests.
-His non-beneficial interests included 1,000 Ordinary Shares in which Mr Wyatt had a beneficial interest and 12,500 Ordinary Shares in which Mr Wyatt and Mr Gibbs also respectively had non-beneficial interests. - 5.
+His non-beneficial interests included 53,200 and 5,200 Ordinary Shares in which The Hon Mrs E Gilmour and The Hon C W Cayzer respectively had beneficial interests and 61,753, 5,200 and 53,200 Ordinary Shares in which Mr Gibbs, Mr Wyatt and Mrs S C Barry, another director of Cayzer Trust, respectively had non-beneficial interests.
+Mr Cayzer-Colvin's non-beneficial interests included 54,989 Ordinary Shares held by a trust where he acts as a trustee and do not form part of the interests of the Concert Party.
+Mr Cayzer-Colvin was appointed as a director of The Cazyer Family Archive, a company limited by guarantee and a registered charity, on 29 May 2020.
+The Cayzer Family Archive holds 1,593 Ordinary Shares.
+All five directors of The Cayzer Family Archive are treated as having a beneficial interest by virtue of them each holding a membership interest in the charity. - 4.
+The Hon C W Cayzer's beneficial interests included 5,200 Ordinary Shares in which Mr Wyatt and Mr Cayzer-Colvin had non-beneficial interests.
+His non-beneficial interests included 1,000 Ordinary Shares in which Mr Wyatt had a beneficial interest and Mr Gibbs had a non-beneficial interest and 14,500 Ordinary Shares in which Mr Wyatt and Mr Gibbs also had non-beneficial interests. - 5.
 The common interests referred to in notes 2 to 4 above arise because the Ordinary Shares referred to are held in family trusts of which the relevant persons (or persons connected with them) are either beneficiaries or trustees.

-Each Executive Director, as a potential beneficiary, is deemed to have an interest in Ordinary Shares held by the Employee Share Trust, which acquires and holds Ordinary Shares for subsequent transfer to employees exercising awards under the Performance Share Scheme and under the Deferred Bonus Plan.
-As at the Latest Practicable Date, the Employee Share Trust held 452,608 Ordinary Shares.
+Each Executive Director, as a potential beneficiary, is deemed to have an interest in Ordinary Shares held by the Employee Share Trust, which acquires and holds Ordinary Shares for subsequent transfer to employees exercising awards under the 2011 PSS and under the Deferred Bonus Plan.
+As at the Latest Practicable Date, the Employee Share Trust held 534,457 Ordinary Shares.